zenodo/zenodo/docs/installation.rst

     --src ~/src/ --pre --exists-action i
     (zenodo)$ pip install -e .[all,postgresql]

-Above command will checkout the required Invenio extensions into ``~/src/`` as well as install Zenodo with PostgreSQL support.
+Above command will checkout development versions of certain Invenio extensions into ``~/src/`` as well as install Zenodo with PostgreSQL support.

 .. note::